Rockies vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will hand the ball to Zac Gallen (6-2) for his 12th start of the season.
+- Tommy Henry (2-1) will take the mound for the Diamondbacks, his seventh start of the season.

-- In 11 starts this season, he's earned a quality start in six of them.
+- In six starts this season, he's earned a quality start in two of them.

-- In 11 starts, Gallen has pitched through or past the fifth inning nine times.
-He has a season average of six frames per outing.
+- In six starts this season, Henry has lasted five or more innings four times, with an average of 4.9 innings per appearance.

 |Opponent